 - Shopping ads — direct conversion via TikTok Shop

-- Promotion through the vibrant influence of the community, via native trends and collaborations
+- Promotions through the vibrant influence of the community, via trends and native collaborations

-- TopView ads - aperture display, maximum visibility
+- TopView ads — display on opening, maximum visibility

 - In-feed advertising — ads integrated into the feed